 The M° Lab Field Kit

-The Mº Lab Field Kit is an at-home STEM project that teaches kids the basics of product design and development through the lens of fabric science.
-The kit invites inquisitive minds to become “Mº Lab Secret Agents” - learning about material science, the chemistry of dyeing, and manufacturing through a microscope, while building their own gear (i.e. face mask) for a “top secret mission” in our new normal.
-Each Mº Lab Field Kit includes all tools and materials needed to complete the STEM projects, including a comprehensive 32-page workbook, making it perfect for learning at home.
+The Mº Lab Field Kit was an at-home STEM project launched in 2020 to teach kids the basics of product design and development through the lens of fabric science.
+The kit invited inquisitive minds to become “Mº Lab Secret Agents” - learning about material science, the chemistry of dyeing, and manufacturing through a microscope, while building their own gear (i.e. face mask) for a “top secret mission” in our new normal.

 We’re immensely proud of the Mº Lab Field Kit, and hope it will inspire young minds not only served directly by Mbadika, but around the world.
-As such, for Giving Tuesday [December 1st], we’re making a number of kits available for a limited time through our buy-one-give-one program - every Mº Lab Field Kit purchase will provide a Mº Lab Field Kit for a Boston Public School student this Winter.
+As such, every Mº Lab Field Kit purchase will provide a Mº Lab Field Kit for a Boston Public School student this Winter.

 Despite being inspired by the greatest fictional spy in film history, we don’t want to keep this project a secret.
 In order to increase access to the Mº Lab Field Kit, we are making the freely and publicly available for download here, along with a “shopping list” of materials to acquire - many of which families can already find at home - in order to explore fabric science.